Brooklyn Pregnancy Discrimination Attorneys

-Phillips & Associates is a recognized Brooklyn pregnancy discrimination law firm dedicated to assisting victims of pregnancy discrimination in Brooklyn and other boroughs of New York.
+Phillips & Associates, PLLC is a recognized Brooklyn pregnancy discrimination law firm dedicated to assisting victims of pregnancy discrimination in Brooklyn and other boroughs of New York.
 Pregnancy should never be the basis of unequal or inappropriate treatment at work.
-Some woman are fired or demoted after telling their boss they are pregnant.
+Some women are fired or demoted after telling their boss they are pregnant.
 Our pregnancy discrimination attorneys fight for your rights in the workplace.
-At Phillips & Associates we handle cases on a contingent fee basis, which means that we charge absolutely no attorney’s fees unless we recover compensation for you.
+At Phillips & Associates, PLLC, we handle cases on a contingent fee basis, which means that we charge absolutely no attorney’s fees unless we recover compensation for you.
 Contact our office for a free initial consultation today at (866) 229-9441.
-Visit our cases in the news.

 What Is Pregnancy Discrimination?